junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas doesn't even have strength to pick up a blade by now, let alone throwing it at him or stabbing.

 When Metatron disappears one more time, Cas realizes there's no more force pushing Dean into the water.
-He pulls Dean out of water, and both of them fall on the ground next to the basin, dripping water from hair to shoulder.
+He pulls Dean out of water, and both of them fall to the ground next to the basin, dripping water from hair to shoulder.

 Cas pants a few seconds to catch his breath, scrambling over to push Dean to lie on his side, patting his back to get his breath through.